 And the sound in this gaming headset is some of the best for a model at this price.
 That's thanks to the inclusion of 50 millimeter drivers and the high sensitivity of the microphone.
 It also sports a comfortable design with breathable fabric ear muffs.

 8. Turtle Beach Elite Atlas Pro Performance PC Gaming Headset

-Returning from the higher end model is the TruSpeak technology, ensured to cut down the noise in your gaming area and deliver your voice in a crisp and commanding manner.
-Nanoclear speakers are embedded in the ear cups as well, and TB makes use of magnetic ear cushions so you can swap them out.
+Returning from the higher-end model is TruSpeak technology, ensured to cut down the noise in your gaming area and deliver your voice in a crisp and commanding manner.
+Nanoclear speakers are embedded in the ear cups as well, which also make use of magnetic ear cushions so you can easily swap them out.

 9. Turtle Beach – Ear Force XO One Amplified Gaming Headset